 Net metering vs net billing

 Unfortunately, this means using electricity during the day, rather than morning or evening.
 But most people with EVs charge their cars in the evening when they get home from work, which means that having net billing is not an ideal situation for an EV owner.
-If this is your case, one possibility is to minimize your charging during the week and instead try to make it to the weekend so that you can be home to charge your car during daylight hours.
-However, this may mean stretching the range limit of your car, which can be anxiety-inducing.

 A much better situation is to have net metering.
 If you are under net metering, you get full credit for energy you send into the grid.
 This eliminates the urgency to use your own solar electricity.